geanders/hurricaneexposure/README.md

 default), using the argument `wind_var = "vmax_gust"`.
 Further, we have included a second source of estimated winds in the data available in `hurricaneexposuredata`.
-These wind estimates are based on the wind radii in the Extended Best Tracks dataset (you can find out more about this data in the helpfile for the `ext_tracks_wind` dataset).
+These wind estimates are based on the wind radii in the HURDAT2 dataset (you can find out more about this data in the helpfile for the `ext_tracks_wind` dataset).
 These data provide estimates of which counties were exposed during a storm to sustained winds in four categories: 0–34 knots; 34–50 knots; 50–64 knots; and 64 knots or higher.
 Therefore, these data provide a categorical rather than continuous estimate of county wind speeds.
 However, they may be preferable to the model wind speeds for some storms, especially storms in extra-tropical transition.
 Further, you may find it interesting to use these data in a sensitivity analysis, to compare if impact study results are sensitive to whether these wind data or the modeled wind data are used for exposure classification.
 You can create a wind map based on this data using the `wind_source = "ext_tracks"` argument in the `map_counties` function.
-For example, to map estimated winds during Hurricane Katrina based on the Extended Best Tracks wind radii, you can
+For example, to map estimated winds during Hurricane Katrina based on the HURDAT2 wind radii, you can
 run:

 ``` r